ingtiti/cosc-learning-labs/doc/guide/dcloud.md

 TIP: If using the dCloud webRDP, you can make your RDP session screen larger.
 To resize, select the corners of the remote desktop window and drag to the desired size.
 Right-click anywhere within the grey space of the remote desktop window and select Reload.
 6. If necessary, log into the workstation with the credentials Administrator / C1sco12345

-# Scenario 1: Accesing the OSC
+# Scenario 1: Accessing the OSC
 Demonstration Steps
 1. Access the Open SDN Controller in one of two ways:
 * If you are connected to the demo via web RDP, on the workstation, use the chrome browser to access the OSC GUI interface at 198.18.1.25